gaorkl/simple-playgrounds/README.md

 - reset environment
 - object for end of episode (wall, ball)
 - puck object, with radius, which gives negative reward

+# TODO entities:
+- key lock and key to open door
+- areas with kill zone
+- agents with kill zones
+- end zone
+- object to zone for reward